catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 to disable threading, and in those cases a vCPU is simply allocated to a pCPU and listed in the table above as "no threading" policy.

-Some physical CPUs support threading, but has been disabled for a specific compute type.
+Some physical CPUs support threading, but this may have been disabled for a specific compute type.
 The vCPU policy reflects this.
 It is not possible to change the threading policy on individual virtual servers, it is set by the type of compute the virtual server is using.